levg34/typescript-nedb-orm/README.md

 5. Ensure that the code passes the coverage requirements:
     - Add tests for the changes made.
     - Run `npx jest -- --coverage` to check if the code passes the coverage requirements.
+6. Ensure that the code passes the linting requirements:
+    - Run `npm run lint`
 6. Update the documentation (`README.md`) to reflect your changes.
 7. Commit your changes and push them to your forked repository.
 8. Create a pull request to the `main` branch of the original repository.